PanuGr/Citygame/issues.md

 ## In-game
 - more buildings
-- building that is bigger than 1 tile, buildings lvl-up
+- cost of buildings?
-- preview of the selected building
+- building 1x1, buildings lvl-up?